 Hunters at both camps apply for 900-20 Archery Antelope Permit

 All bowhunters must purchase a Bow & Arrow Permit ($10) by providing a copy of an NBEF Bowhunter Education Certificate or any prior year's bowhunting license from another state.

 Booking and General Information

 - We require a 1/3 deposit when reservations are made.
-Deposits are nonrefundable unless license is not drawn, then the deposit will be refunded or applied to the following year at your discretion.
-Balance of the price of hunt is to be paid 30 days prior to arrival.
+Deposits are nonrefundable unless a license is not drawn, then the deposit will be refunded or applied to the following year at your discretion.
+The balance of the price of the hunt is to be paid 30 days prior to arrival.

 - The price of the hunt includes everything except hunting licenses and permits, transportation to and from camp, and any gratuities you feel appropriate.